MatissJurevics/Genshin-Wiki-Scraper/README.md

 ## Genshin Wiki scraper

-I couldn't find any api that i was satified with online so i made a scraper to make my own. this grabs info from the genshin wiki and saves it to a json file.
+I couldn't find any api that I was satified with online so I made a scraper to make my own.
+This grabs info from the genshin wiki and saves it to a json file.

 it can get:
 (character)